Ophthalmology (Eye) Practice Test 3

 - Cartilage.

-Explanation: Answer reason: a) cornea of eye The cornea is avascular, so it lacks direct blood supply and relies primarily on diffusion of oxygen from the atmosphere through the tear film (and also from aqueous humor) to meet its metabolic needs.
+Explanation: Answer reason: The cornea is avascular, so it lacks direct blood supply and relies primarily on diffusion of oxygen from the atmosphere through the tear film (and also from aqueous humor) to meet its metabolic needs.
 Skin is richly vascularized, so it does not obtain oxygen directly from air as its main source.
 Cartilage is avascular but receives oxygen/nutrients by diffusion from surrounding tissues rather than directly from air.
 The lens is also avascular, but it is not exposed to air and is nourished by the aqueous and vitreous humors.
-Category reason: This is a factual question about avascular ocular anatomy and how the cornea is oxygenated, which falls under Ophthalmology (Eye) rather than nursing clinical decision-making.

 Inflammation of eyelids is?